Building an Internal Audit Program

 Communicating Results and Driving Improvement

 Share audit results in a report that describes what was audited, what testing was performed, significant findings, remediation plans, and your overall assessment of control effectiveness.
-This approach creates an honest picture of your control environment.
 The tone should be balanced: acknowledge controls that are working well while highlighting areas for improvement.
+This isn't about creating a perfect audit report.
+It's about creating an honest picture of your control environment.

 Different audiences need different levels of detail.
 Technical teams need detailed findings with specific recommendations for how to improve.
 Executive leadership needs a summary of your overall control posture and the main areas you're focusing on for improvement.
 Your board might want just the top-line assessment and any critical findings.
 Communicate findings early rather than surprising teams with a final report.
 Discuss findings as you discover them, and then formalize them in the written report.